 There are many design styles.
-Contemporary, traditional, Farmhouse or French Country just to name a few.
-But I would say that my home is decorated with transitional style decor.
+Contemporary, traditional, Farmhouse or French Country or Grand Millennial just to name a few.
+My style is Transitional and maybe yours is too.
 I thought I’d talk a bit about what transitional decor is and what it means to have a transitional home style.

 WHAT DOES “TRANSITIONAL STYLE” MEAN?

 Transitional style combines so many types of designs all at the same time!
 It’s eclectic, to say the least, but there are some design styles that shine through.
-It is a little contemporary and a little traditional.
 Transitional decor is a balance of classic decor with a fresh bit of style and function.
 It is the perfect marriage of home decor styles that are tried and true.

 The beauty of transition style is its foundation is rooted in classic decor.
 Things that are timeless and do not easily go out of style.
 And this is what makes transitional decor so so appealing to me.
 I love the longevity of this style.
 So I don’t mind investing in classic pieces of furniture.